 And habits are why most sales training programs fail…

-In retail in particular, an associate’s cup is filled to the brim with what they’ve been taught to say to a customer - both right or wrong.
+In retail, an associate’s cup is filled to the brim with what they’ve been taught to say to a customer - both right or wrong.

 That cup is also filled with a host of learned responses the associate has received from shoppers.
 They’ve heard everything from the polite, Just looking to complete silence.

-And it is full of their own bad shopping experiences, from clerks who ignored them to those greeters who parrot the same empty How are you today?
+And their brain (cup) holds all of their bad shopping experiences, from clerks who ignored them to greeters who parrot the same empty How are you today?

-And that cup is filled with their previous employer training or lack thereof.
+And that cup is topped off with their previous employer training or lack thereof.

 That full-to-the-brim cup has determined their habits of engaging or not engaging with your shoppers.

-So how can retail sales training stick to your employees like gum on a hot sidewalk in summer?
+So how can retail sales training stick to your employees?

 1. You must poke holes in the learner’s stockpile of reactions to make room for a new perspective.